mehmetc/jQuery.PRIMO.jar/README.md

 #jQuery.PRIMO (companion library)

-- This is the server part of jQuery.PRIMO.
+- This is the server part of [jQuery.PRIMO](https://github.com/mehmetc/jQuery.PRIMO).
+Go there for more info
 - Put this library in: /exlibris/primo/p4_1/ng/primo/home/system/tomcat/search/webapps/primo_library#libweb/WEB_INF/lib
 - It will create a Rest endpoint to session and record data.
     - base endpoint: http://yourlimo.installation/primo_library/libweb/jqp